-Students on the PGCE course come from many different backgrounds – you could be a new graduate, trainer or looking for a career change.
+Students on the (PGCE) Postgraduate Certificate in Education in Post Compulsory Education and Training (PcET) come from many different backgrounds – you could be a new graduate, a trainer or looking for a career change.

 Planning and Assessing Learning (Level 6 – 20 credits)

-Independent Study (Level 6/7 – 20 credits)
+Independent Study (Level 7 – 20 credits)

-For part-time students, lectures will be held once a week.
-In the first year lectures are held on a Wednesday 9:30am-3:30pm and in the second year they are held on a Thursday 9:30am-3:30pm.
+Part-time students are required to attend University once a week.
+In the first year taught sessions are currently held on Wednesdays 9:30am-3:30pm and in the second year on Thursdays 9:30am-3:30pm.